anthonyyangdev/graphs-for-js/README.md

 Feel free to add issues or suggestions in the repository.

-If you'd like to make a change to the code:
+If you'd like to make changes to the graph implementation or for `GraphUtil`:

 1) Fork this repository